Systems-ShiftLab/pmfuzz_asplos21_ae/README.md

 **Setup Software Dependencies.**
-To run PMFuzz, please make sure that you have all the dependencies from Section \ref{subsubsec:sw_dep} installed.
+To run PMFuzz, please make sure that you have all the prior dependencies installed.
 If some dependencies are not met, you can install them with our script:

 ```
 cd <PMFuzz Root>